‘Re:Zero’ And ‘Jojo’s Bizarre Adventure’ Battle For ‘Best TV Anime Of 2016’ Title: More Than 300K Japanese Decide ‘The Most Interesting Anime Grand Prix 2016’

 Interestingly, this year’s viewer’s choice for “The Most Interesting Anime Grand Prix 2016,” was a closely contested one.
 JoJo’s Bizarre Adventure: Diamond Is Unbreakable managed to win the award by securing 7.4 percent of the votes.
 The anime series, called JoJo no Kimyou na Bouken: Diamond wa Kudakenai is a full adaptation of the fourth part of the JoJo no Kimyou na Bouken manga series.
 The anime relies on intense mystery, drama, and violence that the viewers appreciated.

 Interestingly, coming in a close second, Re:Zero -Starting Life in Another World proved that the protagonist need not be a hero in the true sense or has to be good looking.
-The anime series, based on the anime of the same name, relies on the tried and tested Isekai genre, in which the protagonist, Natsuki Subaru, is transported to “another world.”
+The anime series, based on manga of the same name, relies on the tried and tested Isekai genre, in which the protagonist, Natsuki Subaru, is transported to “another world.”
 However, the protagonist’s only power is dying repeatedly, only to resurrect at a preset point in the past.
 Although the scenes can be confusingly repetitive, fans appreciated the complexity that developed out of the same and the fact that the hero has to naturally figure out ways to overcome the hurdle in order to move ahead.
 The third most interesting anime was KONOSUBA -God’s blessing on this wonderful world!, followed by Yuri!!!
 On Ice.

 Besides the top category, the survey also registered fan interest in the male and female characters in the anime series.
 Instead of choosing male figures bestowed with superhuman strength or powers, fans chose the humble Subaru of Re:Zero -Starting Life in Another World.